Disney's Grand Californian Hotel & Spa: History

-In response to a growing demand for guest accommodations in Anaheim, the Disneyland Resort announced on September 18, 2007, an expansion of Disney's Grand Californian Hotel & Spa that would increase accommodations by more than 30 percent and include the first Disney Vacation Club villas in Anaheim.
+On September 18, 2007, the Disneyland Resort announced an expansion of Disney's Grand Californian Hotel & Spa that would increase accommodations by more than 30 percent and include the first Disney Vacation Club villas in Anaheim.

 The 2.5 acre expansion on the hotel's south side added more than 200 hotel rooms and 50 two-bedroom equivalent vacation villas and marked the West Coast debut of Disney Vacation Club, Disney's vacation ownership program.
 During this expansion and renovation, a swimming pool was added as well as a 300 space underground parking garage.
-Peter Dominick designed the ambitious expansion to complement his existing hotel.
-It reflects the same California Arts & Crafts architecture of the existing hotel, which immerses guests in a turn-of-the-20th-century California experience.
+Peter Dominick designed the ambitious expansion to complement the existing hotel.
 The project was completed in September 2009.

 With the completion of this major expansion, Disney's Grand Californian Hotel & Spa became the fourth-largest hotel in Orange County.

 The Villas at Disney's Grand Californian Hotel

 The Disney Vacation Club villas, added as part of the hotel's expansion, include kitchens, living and dining areas and other home-like amenities.
 The guest rooms feature the same decor as the hotel rooms in the original structure and continue the Californian Craftsman motif.